sugarlabs/turtleartday.org/README.md

 ### When is the next Turtle Art Day?

-In November 2016 we know of events being planned in:
+In August 2018 we know of events being planned in:

-* Abuja, Nigeria
+* Nigeria
-* Uruguay

 ### Interviews